royoelen/eQTLGenImpute/README.md

 ### Input files

-Pipeline expects as an input the folder with unimputed plink bgen files.
+Pipeline expects as an input the folder with unimputed plink bed/bim/fam files which are in hg19.

-### Help files
+### Reference files

 Pipeline needs several reference files to do data processing, QC, and imputation:

-- hg19 .vcf.gz reference for fixing the alleles and harmonizing the data before CrossMap to hg38
 - hg38 .vcf.gz reference for fixing the alleles and harmonizing the data after CrossMap to hg38
-- hg19 reference genome .fasta file
 - hg38 reference genome .fasta file
-- dbSNP hg19 vcf
-- dbSNP hg38 vcf
 - Phasing reference (hg38)
 - Genetic map for phasing
 - Imputation reference
-- CrossMap chain file (comes with the pipeline)
+- CrossMap hg19 --> hg38 chain file (comes with the pipeline)

-These are organised to the on folder and all you need to do is to download the zipped file, unzip and change the path in the relevant script template.
+These are organised to the on folder and all you need to do is to download the tar.gz file, unzip and change the path in the relevant script template.

 ### Running the imputation command

 Replace the required paths in the script template.

-´´´{bash}
+´´´
 #!/bin/bash

 #SBATCH --time=72:00:00